 The effects of these attacks is two-fold.
 Not only will your ad spend be handed over to fraudsters, but you will also form your UA strategy on compromised data.
 This can even lead you to invest more of your budget on channels where fraudsters are able to take your marketing budget.
 This is why it’s critical that you work with a measurement partner capable of preventing these attacks from stealing your ad spend.

 If you’d like to learn more about user acquisition strategy, take a look at our complete guide.
-We also have further insights into marketing mobile games on our blog, including how to run ROAS campaigns for ad-based games and harnessing pre-installs to reach new audiences.
+We also have further insights into marketing mobile games on our blog, including how to run ROAS campaigns for ad-based games to reach new audiences.